livecode/livecode-ide/Documentation/specs/tutorial-syntax.md

 		  TEXT SEPARATOR
 		"end" "prologue"

-A step consists of some text describing the step, optionally some script associated with the step, and actions associated with the step.
+A step consists of some text describing the step, optionally some other components associated with the step, and actions associated with the step.

 	Step
 	  : "step" <Name: STRING>
 		  <Info: TEXT>
-		[ “script” SEPARATOR
+		[ (“script” |  "image") SEPARATOR
 		   TEXT SEPARATOR  ]
 		[ "value" SEPARATOR
 		   TEXT SEPARATOR  ]